What is the Memory & Aging Project?

 What study procedures are a part of MAP?

-Yearly interviews in our office with the study participant and study partner are preformed regarding about the participant’s memory and thinking.
+Yearly interviews in our office with the study participant and study partner are performed to assess the participant’s memory and thinking.
 These last between 2-3 hours.

 Blood sample is taken to test DNA for genetic causes of AD.